-New York Rockers Channel The Strokes On Flawless EP
+New York Rockers Channel The Strokes On Debut EP

 With the abundance of mundane music made by subpar acts, it’s refreshing to discover an exciting new band.
 With their five-song opus, Wasted Days, Made Violent delivered what has become my favorite EP of 2015.
 All killer, no filler.
 Loaded with sugar-punk hooks and singer Joe White’s guttural wails, these boys from Buffalo will draw the inescapable comparisons to the Strokes—that was my first impression upon seeing them play live.
 But then you move past the comparison, if only begrudgingly, and begin singing along because their songs are that good.